osteele/p5-server/README.md

-# P5.js Runner
+# P5.js Server

 This is a work in progress.

-This project is a command-line interface for [p5.js](https://p5js.org/reference/#/p5/loadSound).
+This project is a command-line interface for [p5.js](https://p5js.org/).
 It provides features that make it easier to manage large numbers of sketches (smart directory listings, JavaScript-only sketches), and that automate some of the features that I see beginners struggle with (syntax error reporting, adding libraries).

 ## Features